SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 Now that we're in our project directory, it's also best practice to create an organizational structure so that we can come back in a few weeks and remember what we did.
 This structure is a good start, but feel free change based on your needs as you gain experience.

 We're going to create multiple directories in one command by listing them all.
 The `-p` option for `mkdir` is really useful, it creates the parent directory if it doesn't already exist.
-This automnatically create the `data` directory when we say we want `data/raw` and `data/results` created.
+This automatically creates the `data` directory when we say we want `data/raw` and `data/results` created.

 ```
 $ mkdir -p jobs logs data/raw data/results